-Your team are the ones who will make your company culture come to life.
+Your team are the ones who will make your culture come to life.
 They’re the ones who will adopt new policies or drop them like a hot potato.
 It all boils down to how they connect with the culture.

 If your team are engaged with the culture you’ll find them going above and beyond their roles, living through the companies values, and shouting so much about the organisation that recruitment is easy.

 Any HR department can work their socks off to create the foundations of good company culture, but if it fails at being adopted by the team it’s meant to support, it will never fully take off.

 Because culture is more than box ticking

 The culture encompasses everything your organisation does.
 Essentially the way it lives and breaths, because culture impacts the way people make decisions, the way their work is done, and how they interact with colleagues and customers.

 Culture is not just about workplace benefits, bonuses or the office environment.
 It encompasses everything about the organisation.

 When you realise this, you understand what a big task this is for any HR department to take on alone.